aws-samples/aws-secure-environment-accelerator/README.md

 The LZA v1.3 release (03/2023) focused on delivering AWS Secure Environment Accelerator (ASEA) feature parity and delivered both [CCCS Cloud Medium](https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/#Support_for_specific_regions_and_industries) and [Trusted Secure Enclave Sensitive Edition](https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/#Support_for_specific_regions_and_industries) sample configuration files.
 These samples deliver similar outcomes to the ASEA sample configuration file.

-The LZA team has developed an automated upgrade from ASEA to LZA.
-Upgrades from ASEA to LZA must occur before end of Q3 2025 (September 30, 2025).
-Please monitor this site for a future LZA release that will support the ASEA to LZA semi-automated upgrade capability [here](https://aws.amazon.com/solutions/implementations/landing-zone-accelerator-on-aws/).
+The LZA team has developed an automated upgrade from ASEA to LZA and it is now **generally available**.
+Upgrades from ASEA to LZA must occur before end of Q3 2025 (September 30, 2025). **The documentation for the ASEA to LZA upgrade is available in the AWS Secure Environment Accelerator [guide on GitHub pages](https://aws-samples.github.io/aws-secure-environment-accelerator/latest/lza-upgrade/)**.

 Please reach out to your AWS Account Team with any questions.